Automatic Order Detection and Restoration Through Systematically Improvable Variational Wave Functions: Discussion and Summary

 We presented a variational approach for many-electron systems with an expressive ansatz of $\mathcal{O}(N_\ell\cdot N^2)$ parameters.
 Although inspired by the idea of an approximate realization of the imaginary-time projection in AFQMC, the ansatz is much more general.
 The approach shares the idea of variational optimization of a small number of projections with AFQMC-like time slices as in Ref.~\cite{sorellaVAFQMC}, and we have retained the name VAFQMC from there.
 However, our approach takes a different philosophy of viewing the ansatz as a variational {\it effective\/} Hamiltonian rather than a variation projection using the {\it physical\/} Hamiltonian.
 Instead of retaining the form of the Hamiltonian $\hat H$ in the projection (e.g., keeping $\hat T$ and the basic form of the HS transformation dictated by $\hat V$) and creating different orders via $|\phi_0\rangle$, we view the ansatz as seeking the most effective projection (to the true ground state) via variational optimization.

 We have emphasized the underlying theory of optimizing a set of effective one-body Hamiltonians or actions defined by auxiliary fields.
 This wave function, even in our still rudimentary implementation, is already competitive with state of the art VMC and even fixed-node Green's function Monte Carlo.
 We have demonstrated this on large square Hubbard models, where the approach can systematically obtain the ground state energy to within or better than $1$-$2\%$ of the exact results.
 Furthermore, it nearly restores symmetry automatically via its optimization process and provides accurate physical observables which allow predictive resolution of magnetic and charge correlations and orders.
+Broken e.g. $SU(2)$ symmetry from pinning fields can be additionally restored by hand and used in the original model.

 Historically, many VMC wave function ansatze were built around a specific mean-field state (for example in Ref.~\cite{sorellaVAFQMC}), or an explicit form that targets a particular type of order.
 Under this approach, optimization is constrained to the fixed state type, and prediction of the actual order is made by comparing the relative energetic behaviors of two or more such fixed types of states.
 Despite its considerable success, this approach lacks true predictive power in many situations, either because the order is not known, or because the different types being compared are not well balanced in the ansatz (e.g., one with more variational flexibility than the other).
 With the onset of neural quantum states (e.g. Refs.~\cite{Carleo2017,Luo2019,RobledoMoreno2022}), wave functions are parameterized with partially or fully unconstrained variational freedom to improve expressibility.
 Likewise, the aim of our VAFQMC approach is to have an ansatz which is similarly more flexible and more expressive such that local order can instead be predicted from optimization.
 As our examples have shown, with large optimization freedom VAFQMC can function as a \textit{predictive} ansatz in addition to providing good variational energies in a challenging system operating at realistic parameters and under ``real-life'' conditions.
 It is also notable that this is achieved without the use of neural networks or tensor networks, bringing a new class of unconstrained systemically improvable variational wave functions.